 Funds for capital purchases are requested each year during the regular budget process, usually in early spring.
 Generally an item is capital if it meets the following criteria:

 - Cost is about $2000 or higher AND

 - Item has a useful life greater than 3 years AND

 - Purchased out of the capital budget with the approval of the VP of Finance/CFO.

 Any item purchased from the capital budget must have a property tag placed on it.
 Please call Business Services once an item has been received and is ready for tagging (i.e. out of the box and assembled).
 If an item doesn’t meet the above definition of “capital” but you would still like the item tagged, please call the Business Services Office.

 You must notify Business Services in writing whenever an item is discarded and has a red tag on it.
 The red tag number must be forwarded to Business Services so it can be written off the general ledger and any gains/loss can be recognized.

 Sale of a College Asset

-If a department is going to sell any capital asset, they must first receive permission form the VP of Finance and Administration and notify the Business Services department.
+If a department is going to sell any capital asset, they must first receive permission form the VP of Finance/CFO and notify the Business Services department.
 A detailed record must be kept of all assets sold, which includes the property tag number, serial number, description of the asset, amount of the sale and name of purchaser.